Department of Mathematics

-J. Xue, Existence of noncontractible periodic orbits of Hamiltonian system separating two Lagrangian tori on $T^*\mathbb T^n$ with application to non convex Hamiltonian systems, submitted.
-31 pages. arXiv:1408.5193
+J. Xue, Existence of noncontractible periodic orbits of Hamiltonian system separating two Lagrangian tori on $T^*\mathbb T^n$ with application to non convex Hamiltonian systems, 26 pages. to appear Journal of Symplectic GeometryarXiv:1408.5193

 J. Xue, Noncollision singularities in a planar four-body problem, submitted.
 115 pages. arXiv:1409.0048

 J. Xue, D. Dolgopyat, Noncollision singularities in a planar two-center-two-body problem, 90 pages. to appear Comm. in Math.
 Phys.arXiv:1307.2645